 Older adults with cancer face unique challenges.
-These may include an increased risk of drug reactions, financial burdens, and caregiver stress.
-Memorial Sloan Kettering (MSK) is committed to providing older patients with the treatment, facilities, and support they need.
+These may include an increased risk of drug reactions, financial burdens, and caregiver distress.
+Memorial Sloan Kettering Cancer Center (MSK) is committed to providing older patients with the treatment, facilities, and support they need.
 We work with our patients’ primary care doctors to ensure that there is open communication about treatment and continuity of care.

-The specialists in the Geriatric Service consult with MSK oncology teams on the treatment of their older patients.
-As geriatricians we are trained to look for subtleties in how older adults respond to cancer treatments.
+Geriatric care specialists consult with MSK oncology teams on the treatment of their older patients.
+As geriatricians, we are trained to look for subtleties in how older adults respond to cancer treatments.
 We advise on what precautions may need to be taken before, during, and after treatment, and can identify symptoms that are common in older adults but may present in unusual ways.

-Both inpatients and outpatients can be referred to the Geriatric Service.
+Both inpatients and outpatients can be referred to our specialists.
 We also offer a variety of educational programs to older adults and their caregivers and families.

 Learn more about the programs at MSK and in the community.